 Encourage children to eat well, drink plenty of water, get some exercise each day, and go to bed nice and early.
 We want children to feel their best for what might well be a busy week.

 Once the tests are finished, they’re finished, and worrying about them won’t change the result.
-Hopefully they’ve gone brilliantly, but there are lots of reasons why sometimes a test doesn’t go as well as we’d hope; this is where concentrating on the skills and knowledge children need, rather than the tests themselves, is such a useful way to view things.
-What matters is having learnt the maths or English, rather than what happened in the test.
+Hopefully they’ve gone brilliantly, but there are lots of reasons why sometimes a test doesn’t go as well as we’d hoped, but what matters is having learnt the skills within maths or English, rather than what happened in the test.

 Once the tests are over, it’s good to celebrate with a treat.
 It can be helpful to reward the hard work and preparation that has gone into the tests, rather than rewarding the results.
 What we want is to show children that we value the effort they put into their learning.